Slaedr/ConFEM2D/README.md

 ConFEM 2D
 =========

-Implementation of 2D finite element using continuous trial and test spaces, written in Python.
+Implementation of 2D finite elements written in Python.
 Performance is achieved using the Numpy and Scipy libraries and Numba JIT compilation.

 Finite Elements
 ---------------